acend/helm-basics-training/content/en/docs/04/_index.md

 ---
 title: "4.
 Debugging Helm"
 weight: 4
+sectionnumber: 4
 ---

-Debugging templates can be tricky because the rendered templates are sent to the Kubernetes API server which may reject the YAML files for reasons other than formatting.
+Debugging templates can be tricky because the rendered templates are sent to the {{% param distroName %}} API server which may reject the YAML files for reasons other than formatting.

 There are a few commands that can help you debug: